uci-plrg/psan-vagrant/README.md

     $ vagrant plugin install vagrant-disksize
 ```

-3. Clone this repository into the local machine and go to the *pmrace-vagrant* folder:
+3. Clone this repository into the local machine and go to the *psan-vagrant* folder:

 ```
     $ git clone https://github.com/uci-plrg/psan-vagrant.git